Japanese imperial succession debate

+Members of the Japanese imperial family appearing to the people during celebrations for the new emperor's enthronement from the balcony of the main audience hall of the imperial palace in Tokyo in 2019.
+The lack of male members during the last couple of decades has led to an intensified succession debate and how to change the laws surrounding the imperial house.

 From 2001 to 2006, Japan discussed the possibility of changing the laws of succession to the Chrysanthemum Throne, which is currently limited to males in the male line of the Japanese imperial family.

-As of November 2025, there are three people in the line of succession to the current emperor Naruhito: Crown Prince Akishino, Prince Hisahito, and Prince Hitachi.
+As of July 2026, there are three people in the line of succession to the current emperor Naruhito: Crown Prince Akishino, Prince Hisahito, and Prince Hitachi.
 Prior to the birth of Prince Hisahito in 2006, the government of Japan considered changes to the Imperial Household Law to allow additional potential successors to the throne.
-Discussions to secure a stable imperial succession remain stalled.
+In July 2026, legislation was passed to allow the adoption of former male members in the patrilineal line.
+Although the adoptee is not eligible to succeed the throne, his male patrilineal descendants are eligible and the order is determined by their natural birth order.
+Yet, the debate still remains and currently no former male members have been adopted in.